temporalio/cli/temporalcli/commandsmd/commands.md

   Cluster names.
 * `--data` (string[]) -
   Set a `KEY=VALUE` string pair in Namespace data.
+  KEY is an unquoted string identifier.
-  JSON is recommended for the `VALUE`.
+  Unquoted JSON is recommended for the VALUE.
   Can be passed multiple times.
 * `--description` (string) -
   Namespace description.